AvantaR/paponacci-numbers/README.md

 # paponacci-numbers

-Simple implementation of Paponacci Numbers.
+Simple implementation of Paponacci Numbers in PHP.

 Example usage: